David Hart QC

 David Hart practises in environmental law, professional negligence, construction and medical law.
 He has also appeared at a number of major public inquiries.

-His environmental work covers the whole range of issues - litigious, regulatory, planning, public law, criminal and transactional work – over all subject areas including water (Cambridge Water), waste (SRM, REPIC), air (Coalite), odour (Dobson), noise (Dennis, Watson), fishing (cockles, polluted trout streams, and Mott about salmon licences), windfarms (Macarthur).
+His environmental work covers the whole range of issues - litigious, regulatory, planning, public law, criminal and transactional work – over all subject areas including water (Cambridge Water), waste (SRM, REPIC), air (Coalite), odour (Dobson), noise (Dennis, Watson), fishing (cockles, polluted trout streams, and Mott about salmon licences), windfarms (Macarthur and public inquiry).
 He also has a wide contaminated land practice, including two leading appeals (Sevenoaks and Sandridge).
 He has appeared in courts at all levels, including the European Court of Justice (Bromley) and House of Lords (Cambridge Water, UU), and Supreme Court (E).
 He also appears in the criminal courts on environmental matters.

 His professional negligence work has involved lawyers (Morgan v.
 Mace & Jones, on planning advice, and more generally solicitors giving planning and environmental advice) and construction professionals, as well as planning and environmental consultants (Chatham Dock).
 He is instructed on insurance policy issues in the professional indemnity and environmental insurance contexts.

 His construction law work has concerned landfill sites, nuclear and other power stations, and Mechanical and Electrical disputes.